the-technat/dotfiles/README.md

 ### Git Auth

 My dotfiles setup git to use the github-cli for authentication against Github.
 On first use you need to sign-in using a device-code.

+### SSH

+There is a script that generates a ssh-key on first run, tied to this host.
+The key is already setup in git for commit signing and for use with ssh.
+The only thing left is to add the key to your github account (or wherever you want to use it).